gzodataserver/odapi/README.md

 Test the mysql functions with: `testOdata.createAccounts()` followed by `testOdata.testMysql()`.
 You will get a 406 if the account already exists.
 The function `testOdata.cleanup()` can be used to make sure all old test data is deleted.
-The accunts will not be deleted though.
+The accounts will not be deleted though.

 Test the leveldb functions with: `testOdata.createAccounts()` followed by `testOdata.testLevelDb()`.